-Geographical Concepts

-These form the basis of many questions our children as geographers will ask about the world and include place, space, scale, interdependence. environmental impact. sustainable development, cultural and awareness and diversity.
-These concepts enable our children to ask valid questions, connections. create identify contrasts. examine trends and construct analyses.
+Geographical Concepts Substantive Knowledge Disciplinary Knowledge These form the basis of many questions our children as geographers will ask about the world and include place, space, scale, interdependence, environmental impact, sustainable development, and cultural awareness and diversity.
+These concepts enable our children to ask valid questions, create connections, identify contrasts, examine trends and construct analyses.
 Our children will come across these concepts repeatedly throughout their education in geography.
-As our children learn a little more about the concept each time they come across it, they are slowly building a more coherent understanding of it.

-Substantive Knowledge

-This refers to the residual knowledge that children take away from the unit after it has been taught.
-It consists of the core facts and geographical knowledge of the area, such as its physical features, the impact of human activity on an area, and the impact of the physical landscape on the people who live there, as well as changes over time.
+As our children learn a little more about the concept each time they come across it, they are slowly building a more coherent understanding of it. children take away from the unit after it has been taught.
+It consists of the core facts and geographical knowledge of the area, such as its physical features, the impact of human activity on an area, and the impact of the physical landscape on the people who live there, as well as changes over time. in order to learn the practises of geographers.
+Geographical disciplinary knowledge considers how geographical knowledge originates, and how

-Disciplinary Knowledge

-This includes all the skills that our children need to develop over their time in their geography lessons, in order to learn the practises of geographers.
-Geographical disciplinary knowledge considers how geographical knowledge originates, and how geographers develop their own thinking.